-When in doubt, please report abusive or unwelcoming behavior to us.
+When in doubt, please report unacceptable behavior to us.
 If someone’s behavior outside of RC makes you feel unsafe at RC, that is absolutely relevant and actionable for us.

-We’ve categorized unacceptable behavior into abuse and unwelcoming behavior in the section above.
+We’ve categorized unacceptable behavior into abuse, unwelcoming behavior, and behavior that jeopardizes RC's existence in the section above.

 If we witness or receive a report about abusive behavior, we will contact the perpetrator to have a conversation with them and verify what has transpired, and they will be removed from the RC community.
 Their recurse.com, Community, and Zulip accounts will be deactivated, and they will not be welcome in the physical RC space or at RC events.

-If we witness or receive a report about unwelcoming behavior, we will contact the Recurser involved to explain why their behavior was unacceptable, and warn them that a second code of conduct violation will result in us removing them from the RC community.
+If we witness or receive a report about unwelcoming behavior or behavior that jeopardizes RC's existence, we will contact the Recurser involved to explain why their behavior was unacceptable, and warn them that a second code of conduct violation will result in us removing them from the RC community.